An amazing family are taking on several challenges to raise money for Evelina London as a thank you for the care given to their disabled twins.

 Tommy finally left Savannah ward in July 2013.
 ‘We have spent the last three years gradually rebuilding our son,’ Georgie says.
 ‘I made a promise to Tommy when we left the hospital that I would run a marathon to say thank you to the incredible people who work so tirelessly to help children like mine.
 I want to show maximum respect to my twins who I am humbled by every day for all that they go through with their bodies but still manage to laugh and smile.’

-Georgie is running the London Marathon with her sister Edwina, juggling her training with splitting her time between her children.
+Georgie ran the London Marathon with her sister Edwina.
+She had to juggle her training with splitting her time between her children.
 Since the new year, she’s spent a number of weeks with Alice in Evelina London being treated for various complications associated with her increased dystonia as well as a chest infection and strain of flu.

 Then James is climbing Mont Blanc with his brother, sister and brother-in-law in June and the family is entering The Superhero Triathlon in August as a family.